There is usually still time to appeal an unjust conviction for a sexual offense - We Can Help.

 Contact Brody Law Firm | (404) 577-9557

 In the majority of these cases, we didn’t handle the trial but were retained specifically for the appeal.
-We are authorities in Georgia sex crimes and know what it takes to successfully appeal an unjust conviction.
+We are authorities in Georgia sex crime defense and know what it takes to successfully appeal an unjust conviction.

 Generally, a motion for new trial must be filed within thirty days after conviction.
 In federal court, a motion for new trial must be filed within seven days after conviction.
 The rules provide an exception for motions based on newly discovered evidence.
 The motion is filed in the trial court and is the first stage in the appeal process.

 Although a defendant is not required to file a motion for new trial in order to appeal his or her conviction to the Court of Appeals or the Georgia Supreme Court, this procedure has inherent advantages.
 First, by filing a motion in the trial court, we have the opportunity to convince the trial judge that a new trial is warranted.
 This means that we will have an additional person considering the case in the review process and, of course, a favorable ruling here eliminates the need to appeal to a higher court.

 Second, the motion allows the court to conduct an evidentiary hearing.
 In the event that evidence will need to be presented in order to establish any of our appeal issues, this will be the only opportunity to present such evidence (as evidence may not be presented in the higher courts).
 Thus, if we have issues concerning the ineffective assistance of trial counsel, newly discovered evidence, juror misconduct, or any other issue with the investigation that would require us to present evidence, a motion for new trial must be filed.

 If the motion for new trial is denied, a notice of appeal must be filed within thirty days after the denial of the motion.
 Capital cases are reviewed only by the Georgia Supreme Court, while all other criminal cases are reviewed first by the Georgia Court of Appeals.